CircleCI-Archived/orb-starter-kit/README.md

 - [Tips for writing your first orb](https://circleci.com/blog/tips-for-writing-your-first-orb/)
 - [How to make an easy and valuable open source contribution with CircleCI orbs](https://circleci.com/blog/how-to-make-an-easy-and-valuable-open-source-contribution-with-circleci-orbs/)
 - Creating automated build, test, and deploy workflows for orbs: [part 1](https://circleci.com/blog/creating-automated-build-test-and-deploy-workflows-for-orbs/), [part 2](https://circleci.com/blog/creating-automated-build-test-and-deploy-workflows-for-orbs-part-2/)

+### Permissions

+Explaination of all permissions required for the script.

+* **sudo** - The CircleCI CLI Update command will request sudo permissions to update.
+* **GitHub personal access token** - Used to automatically create the repository for you.
+Will require full "repo" access.
+* **SSH keys** - A public key is added to the repo on GitHub, CircleCI will hold the private key.
+This is used to automatically create tagged commits from within the Workflow to enable integration testing.